mesepith/insta-reach/README.md

 This extension requires the following permissions:
 - `activeTab`: To interact with Instagram pages.
+- `storage`: To store and display status messages in the popup.
 - `scripting`: To execute JavaScript and automate clicks.

 ## 📖 Contributing